 Light color stain

 Light color stain takes 8 hours to dry.
 It takes as long as 24 hours to dry.
 That is when it becomes safe to apply varnish and wax.
 It is hard to get a lighter color than a dark color.
-Since a light color stain makes dirt visible, make sure the surface is clean before you stain.
+Since a light color stain makes dirt visible, ensure the surface is clean before you stain.

 You are allowed to extend the drying time to 72 hours.
 Make sure it dries so that the finish will be perfect.
 The drying time varies with conditions such as humidity.
 Shorten the time by sealing the wood with a dewaxed seal coat